neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encoding.md

 ![](asciitable.jpg)

-Here is the mapping of hex values to their ASCII characters using the ASCII table:
+Here is the mapping of `file1.txt`'s hex values to their ASCII characters using the ASCII table:

 ![](table2.JPG)

 We can see `a`, `b`, and `c` there just as we would expect.
 What is that `LF` doing there at the end though? `LF` is a newline character in Unix (standing for "line feed").
 However I didn't press the `Return` key when editing `file1.txt`.
 There should be no newline there!
 Actually, newlines are also used to indicate the end of a file (commonly abbreviated as `EOF`).
 Ubuntu inserted it for me, presumably because of how the [POSIX standard defines a line](https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline).

 Any character in the ASCII character set requires only 1 byte to store.
-ASCII only supports 128 characters, as we saw in the ASCII table.
+ASCII supports 128 characters, as we saw in the ASCII table.
 However, 1 byte allows for 256 (or 2<sup>8</sup>) values to be represented.
 In decimal that would be `0` (`00000000` in binary) through `255` (`11111111` in binary).
 That should mean ASCII can support 128 more characters.
 Why isn't that the case?
-ASCII only required 128 characters to support English text and accompanying symbols so presumably that was all that was taken into account when the ASCII standard was formalized.
-[Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) wrote an excellent blog post on this (which informed much of my understanding needed to write my own post).
+ASCII only required 128 characters to support English text and its accompanying symbols so presumably that was all that was taken into account when the ASCII standard was formalized.
+As a result, ASCII only uses 7 of the 8 bits in a byte.
+However, that leads to a lot of waste -- half of the values are unused!
+128 additional characters could be supported.

+[Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) wrote an excellent blog post on this problem.
 Basically the issue was fragmentation.
 Everyone agreed what the first 128 values should map to, but then everyone went and decided their own usage for the remaining 128 values.

-Great!
-This was an important step.
+As a result there was no consistency among different locales.

+Let's review what we learned so far.
 We saw that the computer encodes the string `abc` into bits in order to store it.
 We can then view these bits as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the Linux OS adds a `10` at the end to indicate `EOF`.
-ASCII is just a way to map bits to characters.
+ASCII is just a way to map bits (that computers understand) to characters (that humans understand).

 If you would examine the ASCII table closely, you will see that it only maps to 128 characters.
 What do we do about characters from other languages?
 Other random symbols?
 Emojis???

 > ## This string is Unicode encoded

-As anglocentric as programming is, English is not the only language that needs to be supported.
+As anglocentric as programming is in 2019, English is not the only language that needs to be supported on the web.
 ASCII is fine for encoding English, but it is incapable of supprting anything else.
 This is where Unicode enters the fray.
 Unicode is not an encoding.
 That point bears repeating.
 Unicode is _not_ an encoding.

 [Wikipedia](https://en.wikipedia.org/wiki/Unicode) calls it a standard that can be implemented by different character encodings.
 I find that definition, while succinct, too abstract.
 Instead, I prefer to think of it like this:

 > Imagine you have a giant alphabet.
 It can support over 1 million characters.
 It is a superset of every language known to humankind.
 It can support made-up languages.
 It contains every bizarre symbol you can think of.
 It has emojis.
 And all that only fills about 15% of its character set.
 There is space for so much more to be added.
 To support this alphabet we're going to put it in a giant dictionary.
-Instead of words mapping to their respective definitions, we'll have numbers mapping to all these characters.
+A normal dictionary would map words to their respective definitions.
+In this special dictionary we'll have numbers mapping to all these characters.
 Just as the words are in alphabetical order, the numbers will be in ascending order.
 And for the characters not yet filled in, we'll just have a blank entry next to the unused numbers.

 This is Unicode in a nutshell.
 It's a dictionary that supports an alphabet of over [1.1 million characters](https://stackoverflow.com/questions/27415935/does-unicode-have-a-defined-maximum-number-of-code-points#27416004).
 It does so through an abstraction called a code point.
 Every character has a [unique code point](https://unicode-table.com/en/).
 For example, `a` has a code point of `U+0061`. `b` has a code point of `U+0062`.
 And `c` has a code point of `U+0063`.
 Notice a pattern? `61` is the hex value for the character `a` in ASCII, and `U+0061` is the code point for `a` in Unicode.
 I'll come back to this point in the UTF-8 section.